 Buying at a Discount to Refi and Hold

-On January 25th, 2017 I taught a special real estate seminar on buying at a discount to refi and hold.
+On January 25th, 2017 I taught a special real estate investing seminar on buying at a discount to refi and hold.
 If you're interested in the BRRRR strategy you may also want to watch this older recording.

 Sample Scenarios With BRRR Properties